 My message to North Atlantic right whales

-I don’t know if I will ever see Millipede, her calf, or any of the other North Atlantic right whales again.
+A year has passed since I saw Millipede and her calf.
+I don’t know if I will ever see them or any of the other North Atlantic right whales again.
 But I hope I do, and I wish that, somehow, they knew what was happening on our boat that day.

 I wish they knew that we deeply care about their future and that, beyond surviving, we want North Atlantic right whales to thrive and roam an ocean free from deadly threats.

 But more than anything, I would like to tell right whales about the people on that boat and others who fight for them every day: the scientists, the photographers, the lawyers, the artists, the hundreds of advocates working to save this species – not to mention the many more people who read about them, share photos of them, and speak up on their behalf.